If you have kidney stones that are too big to pee out, surgery may be an option. One type is nephrolithotomy.

 - Your stone is about 4/5 of an inch in diameter (the size of a nickel) or bigger

 - You have a lot of them, or they’re very dense

 - You have branched stones called staghorn that block a large part of your kidneys

 - You’ve had other treatments without success

 You’ll usually need to stay in the hospital at least overnight.
 Nephrolithotomy can completely remove your stones about 85%-90% of the time.
 You might not be a good candidate for the surgery if you have a severe heart or lung condition, or are prone to uncontrolled bleeding.

-She’ll then make a small cut midway down your back on the side with the stones.
-She’ll insert a fiber-optic camera to peer in.
-She’ll either remove the stones, or she'll use a laser, ultrasonic, or mechanical device to break them up first.
+They’ll then make a small cut midway down your back on the side with the stones.
+They’ll insert a fiber-optic camera to peer in.
+They’ll either remove the stones, or they'll use a laser, ultrasonic, or mechanical device to break them up first.
 When your stones are crushed before removal, it’s called nephrolithotripsy.

 You may leave surgery with a small stent that keeps the tube between the kidney and the bladder open to help with urine drainage.
 You may also have a tube coming from your incision that helps drain fluid from your kidney to a bag attached to the outside of your body.
 Your doctor will remove it after 1-2 weeks.